 A few months ago, I asked if you had any questions for Emily Perl Kingsley, the author of Welcome To Holland.
-That's the essay she wrote in 1987—the one that so many parents of kids with special needs have read, the one that's given so many parents relief.
+That's the essay she wrote in 1987—the one that so many parents of kids with special needs have read, the one that's given so much inspiration.
 Emily's son has Down syndrome; she has served on various boards and committees over the years to raise awareness about people with disabilities and encourage inclusion.

 Emily is a longtime writer for Sesame Street and has also written children's books, videos and songs that appear on Sesame Street albums.
 The woman has receive 17 Emmy Awards and 14 Emmy nominations for her work on the program, along with the Secretary's Highest Recognition Award from the U.S. Department of Health and Human Services.